 When completing the online application, please enter the name of a supervisor you are interested in working with in the “Supervisor’s Name” box.
 Once your application is received, the UQ Business School will contact this individual on your behalf to see if they are available to supervise you.
 If the proposed supervisor is not available, the UQ Business School will circulate your application to other academics at the school that have similar interests.

-Step 3: Prepare a research "pitch" and extended abstract
+Step 3: Prepare an extended abstract

 - assess your capacity to undertake research;

 - gain a first impression of the viability and potential importance of your proposed topic; and